 Then what’s more elegant than poached pears?
 Often poached in a sweetened wine mixture and flavored with various spices such as cinnamon, peppercorns, and vanilla, pears truly take on a whole new persona once poached.

 This recipe stays true to the classic French dessert while making it a tad bit healthier.
 (Gasp — I know, why mess with something so undeniably perfect?
 Well, I’ll tell you.
 Because it’s still incredibly delicious.
 And because you can?
 I don’t know?
 I don’t have a reason other than you should trust me.)
-Oh, and it’s this month’s Recipe ReDux theme.

 Instead of poaching the pears in a simple syrup, or a wine and sugar mixture, I decided to use a natural sweetener — 100% apple juice — to cut down on added sugar.
 If you still want the wine essence, use a combination of 2 cups apple juice and 2 cups sweet wine for the poaching liquid.